NOLAI/libpep/README.md

 To build the WASM library, use either `npm run build:nodejs` or `npm run build:web` (which will call `wasm-pack build --features wasm` for the preferred target).

 The wasm library can be tested using the Node.js `jest` framework, after compiling the wasm library for Node.js: `npm run test`.

+The following features are available:
+- `wasm`: enables the WASM library.
+- `elgamal2`: enables shorter ElGamal messages, disabling proved rerandomization (which has very limited practical use cases).
+- `unsafe-reconstruct`: enables the unverified reconstruction of ciphertexts from proved transcryption operations (so without actually verifying the zero knowledge proof).
+- `legacy-pep-repo-compatible`: enables the legacy PEP repository compatible mode, which uses a different function to derive scalars from contexts and secrets.

 ## Install